|

 Home Spun Holiday

-Over the years I have made many gifts for friends and family (and yes, for me too).
-Sometimes it’s nice to plan out a project from the start.
-Does the yarn need to be spun thin with a lot of twist?
-Or would a worsted or bulky yarn that is lofty work best?
-These things can certainly make a difference in the final outcome.
-Sometimes, it’s more fun to look through what I’ve already spun up and let the yarn itself be my inspiration.
+Over the years, I’ve crafted countless gifts for friends and family—and yes, a few for myself too.
+Sometimes it’s nice to plan a project from the start: should the yarn be spun thin with lots of twist, or would a lofty worsted or bulky yarnwork better?
+These choices can significantly affect the final result.
+Other times, I enjoy browsing through yarn I’ve already spun and letting it guide the project naturally.

-For our holiday forest scene, the size of the yarn mattered for the smaller animals.
-There was none already spun to the size needed, so I turned to my Sonata.
-The fiber is Polish Merino.
-For stuffed toys it is also helpful to put a good amount of twist on the yarn.
-I accomplished this by using the smaller whorl on the standard flyer.
-Each animal only required a small amount of yarn as well, so it was quickly accomplished.
-As a side note, all of the little animals are stuffed with wool as well.
+For our holiday forest scene, the yarn’s thickness was important for the smaller animals.
+Since I didn’t have any already spun to the right size, I turned to my Sonata wheel using Polish Merino fiber.
+For stuffed toys, it’s helpful to add a good amount of twist; I achieved this by using the smaller whorl on the standard flyer.
+Each animal only required a small amount of yarn, so the spinning was quick.
+As a bonus, all the tiny animals are stuffed with wool, keeping them soft and cozy.

 Not all wool needs to be spun either!
 You may recognize the Gnome and Snowman from the Kromski Needle Felting Kits.
 The Snowman was a Limited Edition last year, but the Gnome and others are still available.
 I changed out the hat and scarf on the snowman to be hand spun so he would better suit our home spun theme.